Lower respiratory tract infections (LRTIs)

 “The global burden of lower respiratory tract infections (LRTIs) is enormous.
 It continues to be one of the top causes of death.
 However, the LRTI incidence risk and mortality varies by sex, age group and region, with males over 70 years in low- and middle-income countries being the most vulnerable population.
 Unfortunately, data on LRTI is limited in some countries, which means that interventions that tackle known risk factors are not being prioritised.
 Regularly updated data and novel ways of disseminating it are needed to help raise awareness of this major health problem.”

-Alberto L. García-Basteiro, Associate Research Professor at the Barcelona Institute for Global Health and ERS Group Chair.
+Alberto L. García-Basteiro, Associate Research Professor at the Barcelona Institute for Global Health.

 LRTIs in numbers